 Welcome to Skating School in Tikkurila!

 In our club’s Skating School, we have autumn and spring season.
-In autumn season 2022 there are 15 ice practices and moreover whole club’s Christmas festival.
+In autumn season there are around 15 ice practice weeks and moreover whole club’s Christmas festival.
+In Skating School spring season there are around 15 ice practice weeks and traditional Spring Show where all skating school skaters perform.

 If you have any questions or if you would like to come and try skating one time for free, please contact us by email: email@example.com.